 Clarke’s theory, although without its evolutionary context, was proposed quite far back in the past.
 Francis Hutcheson wrote in Thoughts on Laughter (1725) that laughter is a response to the perception of incongruity (a mismatch between what is expected and what the result is, which you could call the ‘surprise factor’).
 This is known as Incongruity Theory, not too dissimilar from Clarke’s Pattern Recognition Theory.
 This theory was also proposed by the German philosophers Immanuel Kant and Arthur Schopenhauer.

-The idea that laughter is a reward for spotting a pattern is also indicated by the effect that laughter has on our brain.
-Dr Lee Berk and colleagues in the 80s found that laughter helps the brain to regulate the stress hormones cortisol and epinephrine.
+The idea that laughter is a reward for spotting a pattern is also indicated by the effect that laughter has on the brain.
+Dr Lee Berk and colleagues in the 1980s found that laughter helps the brain to regulate the stress hormones cortisol and epinephrine.
 They also discovered a link between laughter and the production of antibodies and endorphins, which are the brain’s natural painkillers.
-Neurological studies have revealed that levels of dopamine, the ‘reward hormone’ that gives us feelings of pleasure, are increased during laughter.
+Studies have revealed that levels of dopamine, the ‘reward hormone’, increase during laughter.
 Since dopamine is also responsible for regulating mood, attention, learning and motivation, this seems to support the notion that humour and laughter can be adaptive strategies, increasing our likelihood of survival and reproduction.

 Three researchers, Hurley, Dennett and Adams, published a book called Inside Jokes: Using Humor To Reverse-Engineer the Mind (2011), in which they offer a similar explanation to Clarke.
 They argue that humour evolved because it strengthens the ability of the brain to detect mistakes in the beliefs that we hold.
 It develops our ability to detect mistaken reasoning, which is useful in terms of practical problem-solving.